lennartkerkvliet/statutes/statutes.md

 IFLRY is a federation of youth organisations and young individuals with the collective aim of promoting freedom and advocating for political liberalism around the globe.
 IFLRY commits itself to the active advancement of human rights, democracy, stable property rights, rule of law, and free trade.
 IFLRY provides political education and acts as a platform for networking and exchanging ideas.
 These aims shall be advanced through publications, seminars, policy recommendations, exchanges, symposia, courses, and statutory events.
 IFLRY further strives to facilitate democratic inclusion, local and international activism, and cooperation between its member organisations.

 ## Language
 The official languages of the organisation are French, Spanish and English.
-The working language of the association is English and is used for all official documents apart from the statutes, for which the French version is binding as required by Belgian law.
+The working language of the association is English and is used for all official documents apart from the Statutes, for which the French version is binding as required by Belgian law.

 ## Documents {#docs}
 The statutory governing documents of the association are, in order of precedence: